webdevops/azure-metrics-exporter/README.md

 Prometheus exporter for Azure Insights metrics (on demand).
 Supports metrics fetching from all resource with one scrape (automatic service discovery) and also supports dimensions.

+Configuration (except Azure connection) of this exporter is made entirely in Prometheus instead of a seperate configuration file, see examples below.

 Configuration
 -------------